Apodini/ApodiniMigratorExample/README.md

 notice codes.vapor.application : Server starting on http://0.0.0.0:8080
 ```

 By default, configurations provided in source code in `configuration` property of the web service, overwrite the CLI arguments.
 Hence, make sure to use empty `Migrator()` initializer when running the web service via `migrator` subcommand, and use the arguments as presented above.
-Provided with a `Document` and a Migration guide, one can make use of [`migrator` CLI](https://github.com/Apodini/ApodiniMigrator) to automatically generate or migrate an intermediary client library.
+Provided with a `Document` and a Migration guide, one can make use of `migrator` CLI (see [example](https://github.com/Apodini/ApodiniMigrator#apodinimigratorexample)) to automatically generate or migrate an intermediary client library.
 Corresponding documents of this example project (documents of the first and second version, and their migration guide) can be found in [Documents](https://github.com/Apodini/ApodiniMigratorExample/tree/develop/Documents).

 ## Contributing